leamingrad/townapi/README.md

   4. ~~Impliment simple API endpoint to serve town list~~
       - ~~Add a management script to bulk-import the CSV data~~
       - ~~Add tests as objects are added~~
-  5. Add enhancements (pagination, filtering etc.)
+  5. ~~Add enhancements (pagination, filtering etc.)~~
   6. ~~Add aggregation API endpoint~~
   7. ~~Wrap the project in docker for deployment~~
   8. Tidy everything up, and recheck documentation/comments
+      - Add filtering to the aggs API
+      - Tidy up aggregate classes
+      - Make /aggs return a list of URLs in JSON
+      - Document possible extensions
+  9. Move to production ready
+      - Disable DEBUG